ReadyRatios Software Manual

 Additionally, you can open a report in the current program window or in a new window.

 Attention!
 When you print from the program editor, as when you print standard web pages, Internet Explorer adds headers and footers to the page.
-To remove these and leave only the page numbers, do the following: Launch Internet Explorer, go to File menu , then "Page Setup" and change the text for headers and footers (it is better to completely remove the header and in the footer keep only "& p" – i.e. only the page numbers at the bottom).
-If you're using a browser other than Internet Explorer to access the program the problem can be solved in a similar way.
+To remove these and leave only the page numbers, follow these steps Start Internet Explorer, go to the "File" menu, then to "Page Setup" and change the text for the headers and footers (it is better to remove the header completely and leave only "& p" in the footer - i.e. only the page numbers at the bottom).
+If you're using a browser other than Internet Explorer to access the program, the problem can be solved in a similar way.

 U.S. language style

-Use this option to build your report in American English format.
+Use this option to create your report in American English format.
 It includes date format MM/DD/YYYY (instead of DD.MM.YYYY) and U.S. language (for example, analyze instead of analyse).

 Save statements to the database before analysis start

-If this option is enabled, then after clicking "Generate analytical report" data from forms will be saved in the Database.
-In addition, it is possible to save source data into the database at any time by clicking Save to database at the top of the page.
+If this option is enabled, data from forms will be saved to the database after the "Generate Analytical Report" button is clicked.
+It is also possible to save source data to the database at any time by clicking Save to Database at the top of the page.